 Lapse rate: The rate at which air density drops with altitude.
 A standard value at ISA standard temperature and pressure, 2.6% per 1,000 ft of altitude up to 20,000 ft.

 Isobar: In meteorology, Lines on a map joining points of equal air pressure.
 The general reference for for wind flow direction.

-Catenary: The curve of a chain suspended at both ends under gravity.
+Catenary: The curve of a free hanging chain suspended at both ends under gravity.
 The approximate curve a kiteline assumes without the effect of wind, i.e. an unequal hieght catenary.

-Kite Drag: The wind force that pulls the kite parallel to the ground.
-Combined with kite liftthe resultant force produces line tension and kite flying angle.
+Kite Drag: The wind force that tends to push the kite parallel to the ground.
+Combined with kite lift, the resultant force produces line tension and kite flying angle.

 Kite lift: The vertical force generated by air flowing against and over the kite.
-The magnitude is directly related to wind speed, angle of attack and kite type and lift area.
+The magnitude is directly related to wind speed, angle of attack, kite type and lift area.

 Line tension: Measured in lbs or kg and varies at the square of wind velocity.
 Doubling the wind speed at the kite quadruples the line tension.
 Line tension is a product of kite drag, kite lift and line drag.

-Dyneema: An very high strength synthetic fibre, made from ultra high molecular weight polyethylene (UHMWPE), that composes the kite line used for the record attempts.
+Dyneema: A very high strength synthetic fibre, made from ultra high molecular weight polyethylene (UHMWPE), that is braided to form the kite line used for the record attempts.
 Made by DSM in Holland, the fibre is braided into our kite line by Cousin-Trestec in France.

 Spectra: Similar to Dyneema fibre but made under licence from DSM by Honeywell in the USA and line manufactured from this fibre by various manufacturers such as Innotex, USA.

 GPS: Global Positioning System.
-A system of 24 satellites positioned in orbit above the earth that transmit signals to enable very accurate location of people objects and their velocities.
+A system of 24 satellites positioned in orbit above the earth that transmit signals to enable accurate location of vehicles, objects and their velocities.